MazenS0liman/Caissa-AI/README.md

 https://github.com/user-attachments/assets/6b49da4f-532f-480b-a69e-00d359e66eeb

 > [!NOTE]
 > The chatbot was previously called Eureka, but we changed it to Caïssa to match the theme.
+(Caïssa is a fictional Thracian dryad portrayed as the goddess of chess.
+She was first mentioned during the Renaissance by Italian poet Hieronymus Vida.)

 ## Architecture
 ### Caïssa's Architecture